DeveloperJW/Library-Management-App/README.md

   - This project is created for the purpose of JavaScript Full Stack TechDegree - Unit 08 with TeamTreehouse.

-  - The app has be deployed to herokuapp:
+  - The app has be deployed to herokuapp: [Click here for live demo](https://agile-citadel-73476.herokuapp.com)

 - Project Description: